Armed Police Force: Roles of Armed Police Force, Nepal

+The 14 mandates assigned by the APF, Nepal Act 2072 is simply categorized into a concept called BIRD.
+The 'BIRD' Concept simplify the major roles as B for Border Security, I for Internal Security, R for Revenue Support(formerly Riot Management) and D for Disaster management.
+It was popularized by IGP Raju Aryal.

 International peacekeeping missions

-Armed Police Force contributes its soldiers in peacekeeping efforts under the coveted blue flag of the United Nations for global peace and security as a whole.
+The Armed Police Force contributes members to peacekeeping efforts under the flag of the United Nations, for global peace and security as a whole.

-Since October 2002, Armed Police Force, Nepal has made contributions to various UN Peace Keeping Missions like UNGCI (Iraq), UNMIK (Kosovo), UNMIL (Liberia), UNAMSIL (Sierra Leone), MINUSTAH (Haiti), UNMIS & UNMISS (Sudan), UNAMID (Darfur), UNSOM (Somalia), UNMIT (East Timore) & UNFICYP (Cyprus) as a UN Police advisers, instructors, monitors and contingent.
+Since October 2002, the Armed Police Force has made contributions to various UN peacekeeping missions like UNGCI (Iraq), UNMIK (Kosovo), UNMIL (Liberia), UNAMSIL (Sierra Leone), MINUSTAH (Haiti), UNMIS & UNMISS (Sudan), UNAMID (Darfur), UNSOM (Somalia), UNMIT (East Timor), and UNFICYP (Cyprus) as UN police advisers, instructors, monitors, and patrol contingents.

-6582 APF Personnel had already participated as a member of FPU contingent and 785 personnel have served as an Individual Police Officer (IPOs) until August 2018 in the United Nations Peace Keeping Missions.
+6582 APF personnel had already participated as a member of an FPU contingent, and 785 personnel have served as Individual Police Officers (IPOs) up until August 2018 on United Nations peacekeeping missions.